zihanz12/uiuc-cs-wiki/guide/section4.md

 ### CS233 + CS241 vs. CS240:

 On its face, CS240 is designed to be a substitute for 233/241 that condenses the material in both classes.
-CS240 was created for certain CS+X majors which the department believes do not require a thorough overview of computer systems.
+CS240 was created for certain CS+X majors which the department believes do not require as extensive of an overview of computer systems.
 If you have any interest in either computer architecture or systems, it is recommended to take both CS233 and CS241 instead.
 Note that CS240 acts as a replacement for CS233 and CS241 exclusively for certain CS+X majors, and if your degree requirements do not explcitly specify CS240 as an option, you are required to take CS233 and CS241.

 CS240 provides a helpful [topic comparison chart](https://courses.grainger.illinois.edu/cs240/fa2020/static/lectures/cs240-topics.pdf) showing the pure content differences between the class and 233/241 based on what it covers in lecture.
 Notably, CS240 covers databases, containerization, and APIs, where CS233 and CS241 do not.

-### CS357 + CS457 vs. CS450
+### CS357 + CS457 vs. CS450:

 ### CS361 vs. STAT400 vs. MATH461: